haydnhuntley/kumu-3d/README.md

 ## The Kumu-3D Printer

-### *Kumu* is Hawaiian for *teacher*.
+### *Kumu* means *teacher* in the Hawaiian language.

-We wish to thank Johann C. Rocholl for his groundbreaking work on the Rostock and Kossel 3D Printers.
+I wish to thank Johann C. Rocholl for his groundbreaking work on the Rostock and Kossel 3D Printers.
 This design was derived from his work and that of many other innovators.

 The Kumu-3D is a Delta printer improving on the [Kossel Plus](http://www.kosselplus.com "Kossel Plus"), which I designed to extend and improve on Johann's original [Kossel](http://reprap.org/wiki/Kossel "Kossel").